Arapaho: Powder River Expedition

 Hostilities in the Powder River area led Major General Grenville M. Dodge to order the Powder River Expedition as a punitive campaign against the Arapaho, Lakota, and Cheyenne.
 The expedition was inconclusive with neither side gaining a definitive victory.
 The allied Indian forces mostly evaded the soldiers except for raids on their supplies which left most soldiers desperately under-equipped.
 The most significant battle was the Battle of the Tongue River where Brigadier General Patrick Edward Connor ordered Frank North and his Pawnee Scouts to find a camp of Arapaho Indians under the leadership of Chief Black Bear.
-Once located, Connor sent in 200 soldiers with two howitzers and 40 Omaha and Winnebago and 30 Pawnee scouts, and marched toward the village that night.
-Indian warriors acting as scouts for the US Army came from the Pawnee, Omaha, and Winnebago tribes who were traditional enemies of the Arapaho and their Cheyenne and Lakota allies.
+Once located, Connor sent in 200 soldiers with two howitzers and 40 Omaha and Ho-Chunk and 30 Pawnee scouts, and marched toward the village that night.
+Indian warriors acting as scouts for the US Army came from the Pawnee, Omaha, and Ho-Chunk (Winnebago) tribes who were traditional enemies of the Arapaho and their Cheyenne and Lakota allies.
 With mountain man Jim Bridger leading the forces, they charged the camp.
 Most of the Arapaho warriors were gone on a raid against the Crow, and the battle was a US victory resulting in 63 Arapaho dead, mostly women and children.
 The few warriors present at the camp put up a strong defense and covered the women and children as most escaped beyond the reach of the soldiers and Indian scouts.
 After the battle, the soldiers burned and looted the abandoned tipis.
-Connor singled out four Winnebago, including chief Little Priest, plus North and 15 Pawnee for bravery.
+Connor singled out four Ho-CHunk, including chief Little Priest, plus North and 15 Pawnee for bravery.
 The Pawnee made off with 500 horses from the camp's herd as payback for previous raids by the Arapaho.
 The Arapaho were not intimidated by the attack and launched a counterattack resulting in the Sawyers Fight where Arapaho warriors attacked a group of surveyors, resulting in three dead and no Arapaho losses.